Windows 95: Plug and Play

 Windows 95 tried to automate device detection and configuration as much as possible, but could still fall back to manual settings if necessary.
 During the initial install process of Windows 95, it would attempt to automatically detect all devices installed in the system.

 Windows 95 also introduced the Device Manager to indicate which devices were working optimally with correct drivers and configuration and to allow the user to override automatic Plug and Play-based driver installation with manual options or give a choice of several semi-automatic configurations to try to free up resources for devices that still needed manual configuration.

+Windows 95 also has built-in support for Advanced Power Management.

 Long file names

 32-bit File Access is necessary for the long file names feature introduced with Windows 95 through the use of the VFAT file system extension.
 It is available to both Windows programs and MS-DOS programs started from Windows (they have to be adapted slightly, since accessing long file names requires using larger pathname buffers and hence different system calls).
 Competing DOS-compatible operating systems released before Windows 95 cannot see these names.
 Using older versions of DOS utilities to manipulate files means that the long names are not visible and are lost if files are moved or renamed and by the copy (but not the original) if the file is copied.
 During a Windows 95 automatic upgrade of an older Windows 3.1 system, DOS and third-party disk utilities which can destroy long file names are identified and made unavailable.
 When Windows 95 is started in DOS mode, e.g. for running DOS programs, low-level access to disks is locked out.
-In case the need arises to depend on disk utilities that do not recognize long file names, such as the MS-DOS 6. x's defrag utility, a program called LFNBACK for backup and restoration of long file names is provided on the CD-ROM, specifically in its \ADMIN\APPTOOLS\LFNBACK directory.
+In case the need arises to depend on disk utilities that do not recognize long file names, such as the MS-DOS 6.x's defrag utility, a program called LFNBACK for backup and restoration of long file names is provided on the CD-ROM, specifically in its \ADMIN\APPTOOLS\LFNBACK directory.